audacity/audacity/README.txt

    * Upgraded the PortAudio library to v19 rev r1966.
 This gives Audacity Windows 10 support.
-   * (macOS) Audacity.app now has its resources inside it rather than in a serparate folder, so installation to /Applications/ is cleaner.
+   * (macOS) Audacity.app now has its resources inside it rather than in a separate folder, so installation to /Applications/ is cleaner.
    * (macOS) Audacity 2.1.3 provides partial support for Sierra.
 Details at http://wiki.audacityteam.org/wiki/Partial_Support_for_Mac_Sierra_in_2.1.3